 The Experiment to Detect the Global EoR Signature (EDGES) is collaboration between scientists and engineers at ASU, MIT Haystack Observatory, and CSIRO.
 It enables high-precision measurements of the smoothness of the all-sky radio spectrum between 50 and 200 MHz (6<z<30), placing limits on the global 21 cm contribution to the all-sky spectrum.
 This approach may yield powerful tests of the radiative histories of the first luminous sources.
 Browse the latest EDGES data.
 We are also collaborating with Dr. Ricardo Bustos and students in Chile, who are exploring new radio quiet sites around the Atacama desert region as part of the MARI project — check out their blog (in Spanish).

-The Hydrogen Epoch of Reionization Array (HERA) is beginning construction (as of 2015) in South Africa to enable the first detailed measurements of the redshifted 21cm power spectrum from reionization.
+The Hydrogen Epoch of Reionization Array (HERA) is under construction in South Africa to enable the first detailed measurements of the redshifted 21cm power spectrum from reionization.

 The Murchison Widefield Array (MWA) aims to characterize spatial fluctuations in the redshifted 21 cm HI emission from the cosmological epoch of reionization through CMB-style statistical measurements of the fluctuation power spectrum and other diagnostics.
 It is also conducting a large survey of the southern sky for astronomical radio transient sources and investigate the heliosphere through scintillation and Faraday rotation effects to improve the prediction of space weather.